AlexeyPechnikov/pygmtsar/snaphu/README_releasenotes.txt

   will not generally be reliable; often it will be whatever value is left from the initialization.

-  The user can indicate masking by setting the magnitude of a pixel to zero in the input file or by specifying a separate binary mask via the new -M option or the new BYTEMASKFILE keyword.
+  The user can indicate masking by setting the magnitudes of the complex values of pixels to be masked to zero in the input file or by specifying a separate binary mask via the new -M option or the new BYTEMASKFILE keyword.
 See the comments in the template configuration file for the BYTEMASKFILE keyword for a full description of the file format.
 A fixed number of pixels at each edge of the input file can also be masked via the EDGEMASKTOP, EDGEMASKBOT, EDGEMASKLEFT, and EDGEMASKRIGHT keywords.

   If masked pixels separate regions of unmasked pixels, the unwrapped